-All staff on the Northumberland School Teacher Supply Register have had all of the relevant recruitment and vetting checks including an enhanced criminal records disclosure.
-Staff are only included on the register if they do not have any criminal convictions.
+All staff on the Northumberland School Teacher Supply Register have had all of the relevant recruitment and vetting checks including an enhanced criminal records check.
+Staff are only included on the register if they do not have any criminal convictions at the time that the criminal record check was undertaken.
+These checks are repeated cyclically every three years.